smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         status: OrderStatus
     }

 We're making great progress.
-However, if we think about an order and it's `potential` set of operations (`creating, reading, updating, deleting <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`_ an order), there is tight relationship between the "state" of an order and its operations.
+However, if we think about an order and its `potential` set of operations (`creating, reading, updating, deleting <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`_ an order), there is tight relationship between the "state" of an order and its operations.
 Creating an order "begins" its lifecycle, while deleting an order would "end" it.
-In Smithy, we can encapsulate that relationship between an entity and its operations with :ref:`resources <resource>`.
+In Smithy, we encapsulate the relationship between an entity and its operations with :ref:`resources <resource>`.
 Instead of the structure above, let's define an order "resource":

 .. code-block:: smithy